-Accreditation: CompTIA Tech Career Academy is not accredited by an accreditor recognized by the U.S. Department of Education.
+Accreditation: CompTIA Tech Career Academy is accredited by the Accrediting Council for Continuing Education & Training.

-Leave of Absence: Any student who seeks to leave CompTIA Tech before their training is done can request a leave of absence through the LOA form.
+Leave of Absence: Any student who seeks to leave CompTIA Tech Career Academy before their training is done can request a leave of absence through the LOA form.

 Complaints: CompTIA Tech Career Academy students may file a complaint with the Illinois Board of Higher Education, Division of Private Business and Vocational Schools.
 Complaints must be submitted in writing to the Board (Section 85(i)(1) of the Act).
 Information about the complaint may be submitted online through the IBHE website.
 Additional information regarding the complaint process can be obtained by contacting the Board at Illinois Board of Higher Education, Division of Private Business and Vocational Schools, 1 N. Old State Capitol Plaza, Suite 333, Springfield, IL 62701-1377, Phone: (217) 782-2551, Fax: (217) 782-8548, Website: www.ibhe.org.